PScoriae/pierreccesario/main/content/projects/pierreccesario.com.md

 # About

 Essentially, this site is my .com, so it'll have everything that pertains to me and my career that I think you'll find important or interesting whether you're a recruiter or someone getting to know me better.
 Since this website can also act as a platform for me to express my opinions about things, I may also post some reviews or opinion articles here too.

 To get into the technical aspect of this website, it leverages the power of [Hugo](https://gohugo.io/) to generate a static website and its HTML pages from source markdown files.
-All of this is automatically deployed with [Jenkins](https://www.jenkins.io/) from the GitHub repository using AWS services like [EC2](https://aws.amazon.com/ec2/) and [S3](https://aws.amazon.com/s3/) along with [Cloudflare's](https://www.cloudflare.com/) robust CDN and DNS.
+All of this is automatically built with a custom GitHub Actions Workflow and is deployed onto [S3.](https://aws.amazon.com/s3/)
+The site then sits behind [Cloudflare's](https://www.cloudflare.com/) robust CDN and DNS.

 Read the official full-fat how-to and documentation in the [GitHub repository](https://github.com/PScoriae/pierreccesario).